A Quantum Theory with Non-Collapsing Measurements: Composite p-systems

-\emph{Joint probabilities in pQT -- }Passive measurements do not create correlations between entangled systems since they do not collapse p-states.
-Therefore, \emph{local }p-measurements cannot reveal the probabilities of \emph{joint} outcomes which are essential to probe Bell-type inequalities.
-Only \emph{global} p-measurements can be used to extract joint outcome probabilities which may violate Bell-type inequalities.
-Interestingly, a violation would not imply the existence of non-classical correlations and hence not rule out the existence of local hidden variables.
-It is also impossible to reconstruct entangled p-states from local p-measurements which means that pQT is \emph{not} locally tomographic.
+Passive measurements on subsystems do not create correlations between entangled systems since they do not collapse p-states.
+Therefore, \emph{local }p-measurements cannot reveal the probabilities of \emph{joint} outcomes which are essential to probe Bell-type inequalities. \emph{Global} p-measurements must be used to extract joint outcome probabilities which may violate Bell-type inequalities.
+However, a violation would \emph{not} imply the existence of non-classical correlations and, hence, could not be used to rule out the existence of local hidden variables.
+It is also impossible to reconstruct entangled p-states from local p-measurements which means that pQT is not locally tomographic.